-The Beetle, not the bug nor the band, but the Volkswagon was founded on This Day in History: May 28, 1937 going on to become a worldwide cultural icon.
-It remained in production until the last so-called "classic" VW Beetle rolled off the assembly line on this day in history, July 30, 2003.
-The final original VW Beetle (No. 21,529,464) was produced at Puebla, Mexico, 65 years after its original launch, ending an unprecedented 58-year production run (this is not to be confused with the redesigned new Beetle that Volkswagen introduced in 1998).
+The Beetle, not the bug nor the band, but the automobile, the Volkswagon, was founded on This Day in History: May 28, 1937 going on to become a worldwide cultural icon.
+It remained in production until the last so-called "classic" VW Beetle rolled off the assembly line on This day in history, July 30, 2003.
+The final original VW Beetle (No. 21,529,464) was produced at Puebla, Mexico 65 years after its original launch ending an unprecedented 58-year production run (this is not to be confused with the redesigned new Beetle that Volkswagen introduced in 1998).

 W30 Prototype 1937